Conservation

 • Use a power bar with timer – Plug electronic devices into a power bar with a timer to shut them off automatically.

-• Consider which device when streaming - A game console can use up to 40% more energy than other streaming devices.
-Consider using a smart TV, laptop, or tablet.
+• Consider which device you stream from A game console can use up to 40% more energy than other streaming devices.
+Consider using a smart TV, laptop, or tablet to watch videos.

 • Look for the ENERGY STAR® label – When purchasing home electronics, look for products certified with the ENERGY STAR® label.
 They use less electricity and typically have built-in power-saving features.